insidelabs/contentful-tools/packages/generator/README.md

     "fieldGetters": [
         "id"
     ],

     // (optional)
+    // Uses the specified field in default getter methods, instead of "__id" "idField": "id",

+    // (optional)
     // Mapping from your content type IDs to desired interface names; the generated ContentTypeId